|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 Those misses proved costly as Sutherland converted his penalty to ensure the points were shared.

-Earlier, boss Chris Kinnear named the same side that started previous match against Wrexham.
+Earlier, boss Chris Kinnear named the same side that started the previous match against Wrexham.

 Whites next travel to Gateshead on Saturday 11th August.